mehulagg/gitlab/doc/ci/triggers/README.md

 ### '404 not found' when triggering a pipeline

-If you get a response of `{"message":"404 Not Found"}` when triggering a pipeline, make sure you are not using a Personal Access Token.
-Add a new trigger and use the token generated when you create the trigger to authenticate when triggering a pipeline.
+A response of `{"message":"404 Not Found"}` when triggering a pipeline might be caused by using a Personal Access Token instead of a trigger token.
+[Add a new trigger](#adding-a-new-trigger) and use that token to authenticate when triggering a pipeline.